ping/odmpy/README.md

-  --nobookfolder        Don't create a book subfolder -j, --writejson       Generate a meta json file (for debugging) --opf                 Generate an OPF file for the book -r RETRIES, --retry RETRIES
+  --nobookfolder        Don't create a book subfolder -j, --writejson       Generate a meta json file (for debugging) --opf                 Generate an OPF file for the book --overwritetags       Always overwrite ID3 tags.
+By default odmpy tries to non-destructively tag audiofiles.
+This
+                        option forces odmpy to overwrite tags where possible.
+  --tagsdelimiter DELIMITER
+                        For ID3 tags with multiple values, this defines the delimiter.
+For example, with the default delimiter ";", authors are written to the artist tag as "Author A;Author B;Author C".
+  -r RETRIES, --retry RETRIES
                         Number of retries if download fails.
 Default 1.
   --hideprogress        Hide the download progress bar (e.g. during testing)